pluralsh/polly/docs/liquid-filters.md

 _Implementation_: `github.com/Masterminds/goutils.SwapCase`

 ##  `ternary`
 Takes two values and a test value.
 If the test value is true, the first value will be returned.
 If the test value is false, the second value will be returned.
+This is similar to the C ternary operator.

+_Parameters_:

+- First value

+- Second value

+- Test value

-This is similar to the C ternary operator. `ternary "foo" "bar" true` or `true | "foo" "bar"` will return `"foo"`.
+_Example_: `ternary "foo" "bar" true` or `true | "foo" "bar"` will return `"foo"`.

 _Implementation_: `github.com/pluralsh/polly/template.ternary`

 ##  `title`
-Converts a string to title case. `title "hello world"` will return `"Hello World"`.
+Converts a string to title case.

+_Parameters_:

+- String

+_Example_: `title "hello world"` returns `"Hello World"`.

 _Implementation_: `strings.Title`

 ##  `toDate`
 Converts a string to a date.
-The first argument is the date layout and the second is the date string.
 If the string can’t be converted it returns the zero value.

+_Parameters_:

+- Date layout

+- Date string

 _Implementation_: `github.com/Masterminds/sprig/v3.toDate`

 ##  `toDecimal`
+Converts a Unix octal to a `int64`.

+_Parameters_:

+- Unix octal

-Converts a Unix octal to a `int64`.`"0777" | toDecimal` will convert `0777` to `511` and return the value as `int64`.
+_Example_: `"0777" | toDecimal` will convert `0777` to `511` and return the value as `int64`.

 _Implementation_: `github.com/Masterminds/sprig/v3.toDecimal`

 ##  `toJson`
+Encodes an item into JSON string.
+If the item cannot be converted to JSON the function will return an empty string.

+_Parameters_:

+- An item to encode

+_Example_: `toJson .Item` returns JSON string representation of `.Item`.

 _Aliases_: `to_json`\
 _Implementation_: `github.com/Masterminds/sprig/v3.toJson`

 ##  `toPrettyJson`
+Encodes an item into pretty (intended) JSON string.

+_Parameters_:

+- An item to encode

+_Example_: `toPrettyJson .Item` returns intended JSON string representation of `.Item`.

 _Implementation_: `github.com/Masterminds/sprig/v3.toPrettyJson`

 ##  `toRawJson`
-Encodes an item into JSON string with HTML characters unescaped. `toRawJson .Item` will return unescaped JSON string representation of `.Item`.
+Encodes an item into JSON string with HTML characters unescaped.

+_Parameters_:

+- An item to encode

+_Example_: `toRawJson .Item` returns unescaped JSON string representation of `.Item`.

 _Implementation_: `github.com/Masterminds/sprig/v3.toRawJson`